-Kamala Harris quietly on the brink of a historic leap
+Kamala Harris could be quietly on the brink of a historic leap

 But in her own, quieter way, Harris has embraced her presence on the cusp of history.
 Her potential to become the first woman so close to the presidency has gotten less attention than previous female candidacies — in part because of the crises gripping the nation, in part because of other firsts that Harris embodies as a Black and Asian American woman, and in part because of her relatively low-profile way of grappling with gender.

-On Sunday, Harris was on the campaign trail in Georgia, where she hit on the unity theme that has undergirded Joe Biden’s campaign.
-“We want a president who understands that regardless of where you live, your race, your gender, your age, the language your grandmother speaks, that we all have so much more in common than what separates us,” she said.

-While Harris sought to nail down a breakthrough win in a Southern state, Biden was in Pennsylvania fighting to lock down a state that both campaigns consider critical to their prospects.
-He, too, hit the notes of unity that have made up his closing argument.
-“In two days, we could put an end to a presidency that fanned the flames of hate,” Biden said.

-The Trump campaign has taken a different approach, and the president has not hesitated to emphasize Harris’s gender.
+President Trump, however, has not hesitated to emphasize Harris’s gender.
 He warned Florida rallygoers recently that Harris is not just a socialist — which, in fact, she is not — but a “female” socialist, and he has used loaded terms such as “monster” to describe her.

 Four years ago, many Americans thought they were about to elect the first female president.
 Now the trauma of Clinton’s loss is adding both to the emotion and the anxiety of this moment for many women.